dbakewel/lan-caster/CREATE.md

 ```
   * only files that are added for elmo are shown.

-A more fully filled out file structure for elmo adds more tilesets, extended game classes for server, servermap, client and clientmap, and extended servermap class for the house map.
+A more fully filled out file structure for elmo adds more tilesets, extended game classes for server, servermap, client
+and clientmap, and extended servermap class for the house map.
 Also, a credits.md file
-is added to give credit to the creator of the game and the creators of any assets.
+is added to give credit to the creator of the game and the creators of any assets (fonts and images).
 Finally a custom
 font has been added.
 ```
     lan-caster/